 THE JAY BASS

-The new 34” scale-length electric Jay Bass (inspired by Jay Peak, of course) is also inspired by the Southern California original.
+The new 34” scale-length electric Jay Bass (named for northern Vermont’s Jay Peak, of course) is also inspired by the Southern California original.
 Single-coil Lindy Fralin Jazz Bass pickups come standard, with a master volume control, a master tone control and a blend pot to allow for optimum magnetic pickup balance.
 The fourth potentiometer on the Jay Bass is a volume control for the GraphTech Ghost piezo bridge saddles, providing the bassist with a variety of acoustic bass timbres.
 The “smart” stereo output jack is switchable; using a stereo (TRS) cable allows the guitarist to split the outputs of the magnetic and piezo pickups to separate amplifiers while a mono (TS) cable sums the pickup outputs for delivery to a single amplifier.
 All DG necks are truly bolt-on, eschewing the traditional but crude and structurally inconsistent “woodscrew-into-neck-heel” method.
 Every Jay Bass rock maple neck (with conventional 1.5″ wide nut) is secured into the neck pocket using four aircraft-grade black oxide 10-32 bolts introduced into precision threaded brass inserts that are epoxied into the neck heel.
 Similar to the Woodstock guitars, a thin layer of carbon fiber cloth is carefully epoxied into each Jay Bass body’s neck pocket.
 The result: an unbelievably tight neck/body joint that delivers optimum bass string vibration from neck to body.
 Maple fingerboards come standard on the Jay Bass; maple fingerboards also impart a distinctive tonal quality.
 Hipshot Ultralite bass tuning machines and Hipshot A-style bass bridge are standard on the Jay Bass.
 Finally, the Jay Bass headstock features two decorative holes that are the hallmark of all DG instruments.

 Jay Bass* MSRP $3600 Direct $2880